 How is the tax expected to help the Village?

-It is anticipated that the revenue from the tax would help the Village in two ways.
+It is anticipated that the revenue from the tax would help the Village in several ways.

 Village of Westmont